jenlungshih-github/storyweaver2/README.md

     ```

 ## Version History

+### v0.4.3
+- **Story Collections Deletion**: Added a delete button and confirmation dialog for stories in the Story Collections page, allowing for better organization.

 ### v0.4.2
 - **Story Collections Fix**: Resolved a critical issue where stories in the "Story Collections" were not accessible after being copied.